nobody-famous/alive-lsp/README-dev.md

 * Make changes to the Alive code.
 * Start the debugger (e.g. by pressing the `F5` key) to generate a VSCode Extension Development Host window.
-* If necessary change VSCode to edit the Alive-lsp project in the Host window.
+* If necessary tell VSCode to open the Alive-lsp project in the Extension Development Host window.
 * Make changes to the Alive-lsp code.
 * Use the **Developer: Reload Window** command to restart the extension.
-* Test the Alive functionality supported by the server.
+* Exercise the Alive functionality supported by the server.
 * Log data from Alive-lsp will be in the `Output` view.

 #### Testing via REPL